Last Update: 5/17/20

 In Florida, controversial laws are passed by the Florida Legislature all of the time.
-One such controversial law is Florida Statute 768.0755 relating to slip and falls at a business establishment.
+One such law is Florida Statute 768.0755 relating to slip and falls at business establishments.

 Who Has The Burden of Proof In A Florida Slip and Fall?

 Under Florida Statute 768.0755, the “burden of proof” in a slip and fall claim has been shifted to the injured victim.
 Before this statute was passed, a business owner had to provide evidence that they weren’t to blame for a slip and fall accident.
 That requirement no longer exists.

 In fact, after the law was passed, the business owner doesn’t have to prove anything until after the injury victim has met his or her burden.

 Which means a slip and fall victim has to gather witness testimony, video evidence, documentary evidence, and the like, – evidence that can be admitted under Florida’s rules of civil procedure – in order to have a valid injury claim under Florida law (even though Florida Statute 768.0755 does not affect any common-law duty of care owed by a person or entity in possession or control of business premises).

 The evidence gathered by a victim must show that the business owner had notice — actual or constructive — that there was a dangerous situation on the property that might cause someone to fall.

 According to the Florida Supreme Court, someone hurt in a slip and fall must have proof “… that the owner negligently failed where the law, custom, or innate danger requires diligence.”
 Heps v.
 Burdine’s, Inc., 69 So.2d 340, 341-42 (Fla.1954).

 Finding that proof can be difficult because an injured person has to gather evidence about what the business owner knew or should have known.

 Now that a slip and fall victim has a burden of proof to overcome, the insurance adjuster, and the defense lawyers, focus on undermining the victim’s evidence.